ntnu-ai-lab/ai4iot-calib-pipeline/README.md

 Before running the client, it is needed to copy the protobuf message definitions to its folder and compile locally (the client needs to be aware of the message types)
 `cd ../clients && ./populate_and_rebuild_protobuf.sh`

-Finally, the client scripts can be run.
-First, the model needs to be trained, so there is a script to call the training service.
-Input parameters are currently defined inside the python script `aq_train_client-py`.
-The service returns metrics on the model performance, which are printed by the client script.
+Finally, the client script can be run which will trigger the communication with the APIs to fetch data and transmit them to the calibration service.
+Currently the code uses the schedule package to implement a period update on the calibrated values, which are printed in the shell.
 `./run-train-client.sh`

-Then, we can predict based from current observations.
-The predict script fetches the last observations from NILU, communicates with the server and prints the predicted AQ level received through the predicting service. (for now it only fetches NILU data, so we cannot actually use models trained with more features.
-TODO: implement fetching of last observations of other features: weather and traffic)
-`./run-predict-client.sh`

 **Note**: the clients need protobuf and grpcio-tools python packages installed.